srijan-paul/srijan-paul.github.io/src/content/blog/monparsing.md

 `a*` matches 0 or more occurences of the letter 'a' whereas `a+` expects at least 1 'a'.

-We can represent this in Haskell:
+We can represent the `*` matcher as a combinator like so:

 ```hs
 many :: Parser a -> Parser [a]